Embed YouTube Videos Without Showing Controls

-How to remove YouTube controls and brand imagery from embedded videos
+How to remove YouTube controls and brand from embedded videos

 If you are trying to embed a YouTube video as a banner, you won’t want to see YouTube branding or a giant play button in the middle of your website.
-You also might not want users to see the YouTube logo in the control bar, or encounter unrelated videos showing up after your content finishes playing.
+You also might not want visitors to see the YouTube logo in the control bar, or have them encounter unrelated videos that show up after your video finishes playing.

 This removes the controls at the bottom of the video.